yebiFesseha/Excel-for-Excel-In-MachineLearning/README.md

 K-Fold Cross Validation: I have run a number of models with k-fold CV and used pipeline.

 First NLP project using NLTK and Regex: I used a Twitter comment data I got from Kaggle.
-The goal here is to get familiar with the available NLP libraries.
+The goal here is to get familiar with the available NLP libraries and create a Word Cloud.

 How to execute SQLite3 commands: SQL is a critical skill for a data analyst or scientist to have.
 In here i have demonstrated basic execution of sqlite commands using python/pandas.
 I have created a fictious database with 3 tables.
 Populated two of them with data.
 The third one I showed how to remove or drop it from the database.
 I have also read a table from the database using Pandas.